Dog Obedience Training Programs

 Canine Good Citizen Exam

-We examine if the dog is able to do the following:
+We examine if the dog can do the following:

 • Allow their owner or handler to meet another person without interfering or becoming unruly